adolfont/caes005-introduction-to-functional-programming/2022/01_introduction.md

 ## Other materials

-"A mathematical function is a rule that gives value of a dependent variable that corresponds to specified values of one or more independent variables.
+- "A mathematical function is a rule that gives value of a dependent variable that corresponds to specified values of one or more independent variables.
 A function can be represented in several ways, such as by a table, a formula, or a graph.
 Except for isolated points, the mathematical functions found in physical chemistry are single-valued. " Chapter 2 - Mathematical Functions.
 Robert G.Mortimer https://www.sciencedirect.com/science/article/pii/B9780124158092000021

 - What is a function? | Functions and their graphs | Algebra II | Khan Academy https://youtu.be/kvGsIo1TmsM

+- What is a Function? | Don't Memorise https://youtu.be/g1FqhHpnBdw

 # Practice